Skip to content

 SINGLETON LOCAL GOVERNMENT AREA (LGA) BACKGROUND AND VISION

-The Singleton Local Government Area (LGA) is known for its rich, diverse, cultural heritage.
-An idyllic riverside locale, nestled in the Hunter Valley amongst rolling vineyards, a patchwork of farming and rural landscapes, all with a backdrop of mining and industry.
-This country setting plays host to a variety of recreational, sporting and outdoor adventure opportunities including world Heritage national parks, First Nations heritage sites, and a first class Arts and Cultural Centre.
-The Singleton LGA lies within the custodial lands of the Wanaruah, Wonnarua People and acknowledges the long history of its traditional.
+The Singleton Local Government Area (LGA) is known for its rich and diverse cultural heritage.
+Singleton is situated amongst prestigious vineyards and rich rural landscapes, with a backdrop of mining and industry.
+This country setting plays host to a variety of recreational, sporting and outdoor adventure opportunities including world heritage national parks, First Nations heritage sites, and an award-winning arts and cultural centre.
+The LGA lies within the custodial lands of the Wanaruah, Wonnarua People and Council acknowledges the long history of the traditional owners.

-The Singleton LGA is strategically located in the centre of the Hunter Valley Region in New South Wales, within easy reach of other major centres including Maitland, Newcastle and Sydney.
-First settled in 1821 it was primarily an agricultural centre however this rapidly changed in the mid-1970s with the influx of the mining sector.
-Today, the area is known for its supurb offerings of local and gourmet produce.
-Olive groves, citrus orchards and internationally renowned vineyards inhabit the outlying quant villages and hamlets.
-The Singleton LGA and has become a prestigious source of tourisim with boutque getaways, first class guesthouses, farm stays and cellar doors attracting visitors looking for that ideal natural setting.
+Strategically located in the centre of the Hunter Valley Region in New South Wales, the Singleton LGA is within easy reach of other major centres including Maitland, Newcastle and Sydney.
+First settled by Europeans in 1821, it was primarily an agricultural centre, however, this rapidly changed in the mid-1970s with the influx of the mining sector.
+Today, the area is known for its superb local and gourmet produce.
+The outlying villages of the Singleton LGA, such as Broke, Bulga and Branxton, have become prestigious tourism drawcards with their offerings of boutique getaways, first class guesthouses, farm stays and cellar doors.

-The LGA has a population of approximately 24,577 and the Singleton town centre is the main commercial and retail centre for the local population, as well as for visitors to the area.
-It is a busy commercial centre supported by a vibrant community with an underpinning in the mining, electricity- generation, military, agricultural and tourism sectors.
+The LGA has a population of approximately 24,600 and the Singleton town centre is the main commercial and retail hub for the local population and visitors to the area.
+It is a busy commercial centre supported by a vibrant community with an underpinning in the mining, electricity-generation, military, agricultural and tourism sectors.

 Council recognises that facilitating opportunities for community engagement and participation in quality arts and cultural programs can enrich the personal lives of residents and support the social and cultural wellbeing of the community.
-A quality arts and cultural program enhances the region’s identity and reputation and will provide opportunities for cultural tourism that feeds creative industry development and contribute to economic diversity.
+A quality arts and cultural program enhances the region’s identity and reputation and will provide opportunities for cultural tourism to feed creative industry development and contribute to economic diversity.

 NSWGov_Waratah_Primary_WHITE